Lent is meant to be a time of conversion in our lives. It is a time to reflect upon who we are, and who we are to become.

 (2) are we ensuring that are doing what we can to support the work of God through the local parish, the diocese and the world wide church?

 a.
-Abstinence on Ash Wednesday and Fridays of Lent and fasting on Ash Wednesday and good Friday need to be in a spirit of penance
+Abstinence on Ash Wednesday and Fridays of Lent and fasting on Ash Wednesday and good Friday need to be in a spirit of penance5.
+We need to be serious about meeting our needs

 i.
-It is not meant to be a time to go out and eat lobster or other exotic fish and seafood
+It is not meant to be a time to go out and eat lobster or other exotic fish and seafoodb.
+Our sacrifices should be seen in the spirit of penance

 ii.
 The hunger we feel from fasting should be refocused on the hunger we should have for God